Gradual Reopening of UNHCR Registration Centres

 During the interview, you will be assigned a case number for you and your family, as well as an individual number for each family member.
 These numbers relate to your record with UNHCR and serve as a reference within UNHCR as well as with external entities.
 You will be provided with an Asylum-Seeker Certificate at the end of the interview and both numbers will be recorded on your Asylum-Seeker Certificate.

-During the interview, the registration staff member will gather information about you as well as all your family members.
-This means that the interviewer will need to speak not only to you, but to everyone in your family, including your children and your spouse.
-An individual photograph will be taken of all your family members and eye biometrics (scan of your iris) will also be collected for each person aged 5 years and above.
-All the documents that you presented in the interview will be copied and placed in your file; originals will be returned to you.
+During the interview, the registration staff member will gather appropriate information about you as well as all your family members.
+This means that the interviewer will need to speak not only to you, but to everyone in your family who is present with you in Jordan, including your children and your spouse.
+An individual photograph will be taken of all your family members.
+As part of UNHCR standard registration procedures, biometrics (scan of your iris) will also be collected for each person aged 5 years and above.
+UNHCR collects biometric data to enhance identification, registration, and documentation management.
+Biometrics are used to strengthen the integrity of your identity.
+Please note that your biometric data is stored in secure servers; only UNHCR has access to that data which is not shared with any third party.
+Limited and excrypted one-to-one identity verification is enabled by UNHCR authorized partners and for the sole purpose of assistance delivery [see more details under “Utilization of biometrics for assistance delivery”].
+Should you have a valid reason for not wishing to allow UNHCR to scan your iris, or in case you have a health condition or permanent trauma to the eye, please inform UNHCR registration staff.
+Please note registration process will be completed even if your iris is not scanned.
+All the documents that you present in the interview will be copied and placed in your file; originals must be returned to you.

 The information you have shared will be reconfirmed before the interview is closed.
 Please do ask any questions you might have at this time.